 Graduate Minor in American Studies

 The graduate minor consists of five courses, to be selected with the advice of the chair or director of graduate studies in American studies.
-These courses should include AMST 700 or 701 and at least two other graduate courses with American studies designation.
+These courses should include AMST 700 or 701 and at least two other graduate courses with an AMST designation.
 Additional courses may be chosen from cognate departments.
 These courses must be in addition to those required for the degree in the student's major field of study.